Liberty bond: Sales difficulties and the subsequent campaign

 A common consensus was that more needed to be done to sell the bonds to small investors and the common man, rather than large concerns.
 The poor reception of the first issue resulted in a convertible re-issue five months later at the higher interest rate of 4% and with more favorable tax terms.
-When the new issue arrived it also sold below par, although the Times noted that "no Government bonds can sell at par except temporarily and by accident."
+When the new issue arrived it also sold below par, although The New York Times noted that "no Government bonds can sell at par except temporarily and by accident."
 The subsequent 4.25% bond priced as low as 94 cents upon arrival.

 Secretary of the Treasury William Gibbs McAdoo reacted to the sales problems by creating an aggressive campaign to popularize the bonds.
 The government used a division of the Committee on Public Information called the Four Minute Men to help sell Liberty Bonds and Thrift Stamps.
 Famous artists helped to make posters and movie and stage stars hosted bond rallies.
 Harry Lauder, Al Jolson, Elsie Janis, Mary Pickford, Theda Bara, Ethel Barrymore, Marie Dressler, Lillian Gish, Fatty Arbuckle, Mabel Normand, Douglas Fairbanks, and Charlie Chaplin were among the celebrities that made public appearances promoting the idea that purchasing a liberty bond was "the patriotic thing to do" during the era.
 Chaplin also made a short film, The Bond, at his own expense for the drive.
 The Boy Scouts and Girl Scouts sold the bonds, using the slogan "Every Scout to Save a Soldier".

 Beyond these effective efforts, in 1917 the Aviation Section of the U.S. Army Signal Corps established an elite group of Army pilots assigned to the Liberty Bond campaign.
 The plan for selling bonds was for the pilots to crisscross the country in their Curtiss JN-4 "Jenny" training aircraft in flights of 3 to 5 aircraft.
 When they arrived over a town, they would perform aerobatic stunts, and put on mock dog fights for the populace.

 After performing their air show, they would land on a road, a golf course, or a pasture nearby.
 By the time they shut down their engines, most of the townspeople, attracted by their performance, would have gathered.
 At that point, most people had never seen an airplane, nor ridden in one.
 Routinely each pilot stood in the rear cockpit of his craft and told the assemblage that every person who purchased a Liberty Bond would be taken for a ride in one of the airplanes.
 The program raised a substantial amount of money.
 The methodology developed and practiced by the Army was later followed by numerous entrepreneurial flyers known as Barnstormers, who purchased war surplus Jenny airplanes and flew across the country selling airplane rides.